 Another vinyl purchase as my developing taste took me into louder and darker music.
 Loud, fast and frenzied songs with strong twist of paranoia.
 At my first concert, they were supported at the Birmingham NEC by the then unknown Alice in Chains.
 I saw Megadeth quite a few times through my teens.
 Led to Metallica, Slayer, Anthrax, Sacred Reich, Faith no More and Pantera.

 Probably my most significant influence.
 The jagged, heartfelt singing of Eddie Vedder and the sheer craft of every song really appealed to me.
 This album brings back the strongest memories of being 16.
-I have thoroughly explored their catalogue and seen them live a few times over the years.
+Not only was recently realising that the band had a keyboard player a revelation, but that he makes a huge contribution to many of my favourite songs completely changed their music for me.
+I have thoroughly explored their catalogue and seen them live quite a few times over the years.
 Led to Stone Temple Pilots, Soul Asylum, Neil Young, Corduroy, The Beatles and Glen Hansard.

 The village pub hosted live music every Monday.
 A friend played in a local folk-rock outfit and the landlord was a blues musician.
 This album with its message of anti-capitalism and liberty was a favourite in the back-room of the pub where I spent many evenings and was the first music that made me want to dance to.
 When I finally got to see them play, I was disappointed that their message of and freedom had been adopted by Nationalists.
 Led to Thea Gilmore, Frank Turner, The Waterboys, Counting Crows, Pixies and All About Eve.